-“We have this idea socially that men are cheaters, all men are susceptible to cheating, men are dogs, right?” says Alicia M. Walker, an associate professor of sociology at Missouri State University.
-“But the data tells a very different story”
+“We have this idea socially that men are cheaters, all men are susceptible to cheating, that men are dogs, right?” says Alicia M. Walker, an associate professor of sociology at Missouri State University.
+“But the data tells a very different story.”

-“Way more women are cheating that we think,” she says.
+In the process of writing her book, The Secret Life of the Cheating Wife: Power, Pragmatism, and Pleasure in Women’s Infidelity, Walker learned that women cheat at the same rates as men, if not more.
+Turns out, the cheating wife is not an anomaly.
+And depending on the age group and behavior, sometimes women cheat even more often than men.
+“Way more women are cheating than we think,” she says.
 “We just don’t like to talk about it and we don’t like to think about it.
 You don’t want to think that your neighbor, your Sunday school teacher, or your friend is doing this.
 But the reality is, you know a woman who’s cheating, you just don’t know that she is.”

 “A lot of the time the reasons are physical, sometimes they’re emotional, and, sometimes, as much as we don’t want to admit this or know this, sometimes it’s just a matter of somebody having an opportunity,” says Walker.
 “There’s a lot of data showing that a woman will have an affair with a coworker and are more likely to report that ‘My marriage is great and I’m super satisfied.
 I literally saw an opportunity and took advantage of it.'”